THE JUNE LETTER

 Do remember that we’ll publish rosters showing everyone’s bus assignments.
 Even after we publish rosters, we’re open to making changes for you if we can.
 The question is whether we’ll have that flexibility then.

-In Davenport on Friday, our E/W Shuttle crew, led by Steve "Swanny" Swan, will load bikes continuously from approximately 11:00 AM to 7:00 PM on Friday.
+In Keokuk on Friday, our E/W Shuttle crew, led by Rob Boes, will load bikes continuously from approximately 11:00 AM to 7:00 PM on Friday.
 Regardless of what departure you have chosen, you may load bikes before 7:00 on Friday.
-The crew will supervise the departures of several Friday buses at 1:00 and 3:00 PM about two blocks away.
+The crew will supervise the departures of several Friday buses at 1:00 and 3:00 PM.

-Bright and early on Saturday morning, the crew will return to the same spot (Rogolski Center parking lot at St. Ambrose) at 6:00 AM to continue bike loading.
-They will also supervise the boarding of our Saturday buses departing at 7:00, 7:45, and 8:30 (several buses at each departure time) about two blocks away.
+Bright and early on Saturday morning, the crew will return to the FCC parking lot at 6:00 AM to continue bike loading.
+They will also supervise the boarding of our Saturday buses departing at 7:00, 8:00, and 9:00 (several buses at each departure time).
 Buses will stage about 30 minutes prior to departure.
 We know you want to be right there for your bus, but please stand back and let the earlier departures get loaded and boarded.
 When they roll, move on up and get ready to place your bags in the compartments under the coach.

-On Saturday, July 28, we will be located in the same location, the Rogolski Center parking lot at St. Ambrose University, just off of Lombard Street.
+On Saturday, July 27, we will be located in the same location, the First Christian Church at 3476 Main St, Keokuk, IA 52632.
 See later sections of this letter for details about the last day of RAGBRAI.

 Bus Assignments and Rosters

-In early July, we will send out bus rosters with bus assignments to make it easier and quicker for you to board the right bus and sit with your friends.
+In early July, we will send out updates with your bus rosters showing who is assigned to what coach.
+This will make it easier and quicker for you to board the right bus and sit with your friends.
 Watch your updates, and by all means let us know if there’s a problem with your bus assignment.

 One Bike Per Person on E/W Shuttle